Azure/azure-powershell/src/RedisEnterpriseCache/docs/Invoke-AzRedisEnterpriseCacheDatabaseFlush.md

   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SubscriptionId <String>]`: The ID of the target subscription.

-PARAMETER <IForceUnlinkParameters>: Parameters for a Redis Enterprise Active Geo Replication Force Unlink operation.
+PARAMETER <IFlushParameters>: Parameters for a Redis Enterprise active geo-replication flush operation.
-  - `Id <String[]>`: The resource IDs of the database resources to be unlinked.
+  - `[Id <String[]>]`: The resource identifiers of all the other database resources in the georeplication group to be flushed

 ## RELATED LINKS